Frequently Asked Questions

 How much collaboration is required during the editing process?

-Once the work is scheduled and approved, I won’t normally contact you again until the edit is finished.
-However, you are always welcome to contact me throughout the process.
-Once the edit is complete and you have had time to review the report and feedback, I’m more than happy to discuss the work with you and any potential steps beyond that.
+Once the work is scheduled and approved, I typically won’t be in contact again until the edit is complete.
+That said, you're always welcome to reach out at any point during the process.
+After you've had a chance to review the report and feedback, I'm more than happy to discuss the work with you and talk through any next steps.

-In general, how long does the editing process take?
+In general, how long will the editing process take?